Waltrop: History

 The production of coal in the mine started in 1905.
 As a consequence, Waltrop grew larger and became an industrial town.
-The coal mine was closed down in 1974.
+One coal mine was closed down in 1979, the other closed in 1992.

 In 1939, Waltrop got its municipal rights.

 Governance

 The town council of Waltrop consists of 36 seats, which are divided into 6 parliamentary groups since September 2020: